lukstafi/curious-ocaml/chapter2/functional-lecture02.md

-Functional Programming

-Lecture 2: Algebra
+# Lecture 2: Algebra

 Algebraic Data Types and some curious analogies

-# 1 A Glimpse at Type Inference
+## 1 A Glimpse at Type Inference

 For a refresher, let's try to use the rules we introduced last time on some simple examples.
 Starting with `fun x -> x`. $[?]$ will mean “dunno yet”.